sophchoe/Recommendation-Systems/README.md

 # Recommendation-Systems
 This folder contains two Jupyter Notebooks for Recommendation System projects based on MIT/ Great Learning Data Science course: Amazon Product Recommendation System and Book Review Recommentation System.
-For both projects, the exploration of the following algorithms is done:
+For both of the projects, the following algorithms are explored:

 ## 1. Rank-based